openai/universe-starter-agent/README.md

 # universe-starter-agent

 The codebase implements a starter agent that can interact with `universe`.
-It contains a basic implementation of A3C algorithm, adapted for real-time environments.
+It contains a basic implementation of the A3C algorithm, adapted for real-time environments.

 # Dependencies